polkadot-fellows/JIPs/JIP-3.md

     u32 (Preimage length)
     Announced Preimage Forget Reason

-### 163: Preimage request failed immediately
+### 163: Sending preimage request

-Emitted if a preimage request (CE 143) fails before the details of the request are sent/received.
-This could happen for example if the node receiving the request is overloaded.

-    Peer ID
-    Connection Side (Requester)
-    Reason

-### 164: Preimage requested

-Emitted when a preimage is requested from or by a peer (CE 143).
+Emitted when a validator begins sending a preimage request to a peer (CE 143).

-    Peer ID
+    Peer ID (Recipient)
-    Connection Side (Requester)
     Hash

+### 164: Receiving preimage request

+Emitted by the recipient when a validator begins sending a preimage request (CE 143).

+    Peer ID (Sender)

 ### 165: Preimage request failed

+Emitted when a preimage request (CE 143) fails.

+    Event ID (ID of the corresponding "sending preimage request" or "receiving preimage request" event) Reason

+### 166: Preimage request sent

+Emitted once a preimage request has been sent to a peer (CE 143).
+This should be emitted after the initial message containing the request details has been transmitted.

+    Event ID (ID of the corresponding "sending preimage request" event)

+### 167: Preimage request received

-Emitted if a preimage request received from or sent to a peer fails (CE 143).
+Emitted once a preimage request has been received from a peer (CE 143).

-    Event ID (ID of the corresponding "preimage requested" event) Reason
+    Event ID (ID of the corresponding "receiving preimage request" event) Hash

-### 166: Preimage transferred
+### 168: Preimage transferred

 Emitted when a preimage has been fully sent to or received from a peer (CE 143).

-    Event ID (ID of the corresponding "preimage requested" event) u32 (Preimage length)
+    Event ID (ID of the corresponding "sending preimage request" or "receiving preimage request" event) u32 (Preimage length)

-### 167: Preimage discarded
+### 169: Preimage discarded

 Emitted when a preimage is discarded from the local preimage pool.